Photographing A Working Man

 This photo is part of my updated India Photography Collection.
 There are currently 30 photos in the collection and more will be added over time.
 You’ll notice the collection includes portrait, landscape, architecture and religious subject matter.

 I really hope you’ll love what you see.
 If you do be sure to share widely and wildly.
-That’s what the social media icons at the bottom of the post are there for.
+That’s what the social media icons below are there for.
 The more folks that visit my site the more content I’m able to produce and share.
 And have no doubt, as the numbers grow so will the quality and variety of the images, articles and reviews.

 Improved Viewing Experience